Skip to main content

 Treatment for Fentanyl Addiction

-Fentanyl dependence can develop quickly, but recovery is possible with a structured, evidence based program.
-At The Heights Treatment, we support adults with comprehensive treatment designed to stabilize, restore, and rebuild functioning.
+Fentanyl dependence can develop quickly, but recovery is possible with structured, evidence based care.
+At The Heights Treatment in Houston, we support adults with comprehensive outpatient programs designed to stabilize, restore, and rebuild functioning.

-If you or your loved one needs help, call (832) 979 3625 or visit The Heights Treatment to schedule a confidential intake.
+If you or your loved one needs help, call (832) 979-3625 or visit Contact The Heights Treatment to schedule a confidential intake.